sinablk/sinablk.github.io/_posts/2019-02-17-model-selection.markdown

 The principle of subset selection is relatively easy to understand (although the math is not so easy).
 In such an approach, the algorithm goes through all subsets of the full set of features to find the ones that are most related to the response $Y$.
 It then fits a least squares model on this reduced set of features.

 There are three main kinds of subset selection. **Best subset selection** refers to going through all combinations of each feature and finding the ones that are the best predictors of $Y$.
 It is important to not choose the best subset based on RSS and $R^2$ because in the case of a linear model, RSS will decrease monotonically and $R^2$ will increase monotonically as $p +1 $ predictors are added.
-So the final model will always contain all $P$ predictors.
+So the final model will always contain all $p$ predictors.
 Therefore, alternative measures are used to estimate prediction errors on unseen test data.

 ![fig8](/images/stat-learning-series/fig8.png)